-This syllabus is for section 33980 of CSC205 at Scottsdale Community College (SCC).
-The class meets Tuesdays and Thursdays from 1:00pm to 2:40pm in room CM-454.
+This syllabus is for section 16801 of CSC205 at Scottsdale Community College (SCC).
+The class meets Mondays and Wednesdays from 3:30pm to 5:10pm in room CM-454.
 This is not an online course; however, this section of CSC205 requires Internet access/use.

 The following information was copied from the Maricopa.edu website.